Exempt versus non-exempt employees

 Accordingly, designating employees as either exempt or non-exempt under the federal and state wage and hour laws is one of the most basic and important decisions for an employer to make, and misclassifying employees can have significant legal liabilities.
 The subject of exempt versus non-exempt employees is particularly difficult for California employers, because the state’s exemption requirements create more restrictions than federal law.

 In general, exempt employees fall into one of three exemptions: executive, professional or administrative.
-In addition, some specific industries may have special exemptions in addition to the three mentioned above, sometimes called the white collar exemptions.
-Generally speaking, the executive exemption applies to most managers, the professional exemption is reserved for lawyers, physicians and other licensed professionals and the administrative exemption applies to employees with broad administrative powers within an organization who operate independently and with little supervision.
+In addition, some specific industries may have special exemptions in addition to the three mentioned above, sometimes called the “white collar exemptions.”
+Generally speaking, the executive exemption applies to most managers, while the professional exemption is reserved for lawyers, physicians and other licensed professionals and the administrative exemption applies to employees with broad administrative powers within an organization who operate independently and with little supervision.

 To be exempt under the executive exemption, the employee must satisfy a two-prong test: the compensation prong and the duties prong.
 Unless the employee meets both prongs of the test, the employee is not exempt.

-Under federal and state enforcement guidelines, exempt personnel who voluntarily absent themselves for a full day or more on personal business may see their salary reduced on a prorated basis.
+Under federal and state enforcement guidelines, deductions from an exempt employee’s pay can be made when the employee voluntarily absents themselves for a full day or more for personal business, other than sickness or disability.
 So, if an exempt manager who normally works five days per week takes a personal day to take visiting relatives to the beach, his or her weekly compensation can be reduced by 20 percent without risking the exemption.
 But if an employer chooses to shut down for part of a week for repairs or another interruption, the compensation for an exempt manager cannot be reduced where the manager is ready, willing and able to work.

 Partial-day absences can never result in a reduction of the weekly salary for exempt managers in California.
 However, recent jurisprudence has confirmed that an employer may debit an employee’s accrued-but-unused leave, including vacation, PTO and sick leave, for partial-day absences.
 Whether your PTO or sick leave policy is consistent with the salary basis test is an issue you should consider in consultation with qualified employment counsel.